cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 `verify_signature_share` and then `aggregate` directly.

-The requirements for the underlying network channel remain the same in the setting where all participants play the role of the coordinator, in that all messages that are exchanged are public and so the channel simply must be reliable.
+The requirements for the underlying network channel remain the same in the setting where all participants play the role of the Coordinator, in that all messages that are exchanged are public and so the channel simply must be reliable.
 However, in the setting that a player attempts to split the view of all other players by sending disjoint values to a subset of players, the signing operation will output